HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-pad                                      Yes      Yes      No      Yes       No       No        No        No       No     torch.nn.functional pixel_shuffle                            Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.nn.functional prelu                                    Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional relu                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional relu\_                                   Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional rrelu                                    Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional rrelu\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional sigmoid                                  Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.nn.functional
+pad                                      Yes      Yes      No      Yes       No       No        No        No       No     torch.nn.functional pixel_shuffle                            Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.nn.functional prelu                                    Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional relu                                     Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.nn.functional relu\_                                   Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.nn.functional rrelu                                    Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional rrelu\_                                  Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional sigmoid                                  Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.nn.functional